Skip to main content

 systemd-networkd uses individual .network files for each network interface, located in /etc/systemd/network/.

-Create or edit the network configuration file for your interface, named like 10-eth0.network (replace eth0 with your interface name).
+Create or edit the network configuration file for your interface, named as 10-eth0.network (replace eth0 with your interface name).

 sudo nano /etc/systemd/network/10-eth0.network